esirpavel/rate_model/README.md

 ## Rate model with short term synaptic plasticity

-In order to run simulation you should add rate_model/rate_mode folder to your PYTHONPATH
+In order to run simulation you should add ./rate_model folder to your $PYTHONPATH